The Easby Cross

 Object history note

-The tradition of monumental crosses in the north in this period also reflects the early political superiority of the Northern kingdom during the Anglo-Saxon Heptarchy; the universal abundance of stone and the flourishing Christianity of the kingdom.
+Historical significance: The tradition of monumental crosses in the north in this period reflects the early political superiority of the Northern kingdom during the Anglo-Saxon Heptarchy; the universal abundance of stone and the flourishing Christianity of the kingdom.

 During the period to which the cross has been dated, Easby was in the southern part of the kingdom of Northumbria known as Deira.
 While the kingdom experienced political turmoil with squabbles over kingship, the church conversely flourished and experienced a single-minded development.
 The location of Easby close to York, may reflect a link to the city and the thriving church there.
 This would certainly explain the Carolingian connection to which the decoration attests.